geosolutions-it/geoserver/geoserver/doc/en/user/source/extensions/wcs20eo/index.rst

 Web Coverage Service 2.0 Earth Observation extensions
 =====================================================

 The WCS 2.0 Earth Observation application profile (EO-WCS, OGC 10-140r1) extends the base WCS 2.0 protocol by adding temporal support and complex coverage structural description to the base WCS 2.0 protocol, in addition to requiring that a number of other extensions are supported - the base GeoServer WCS 2.0 module already supports all of those, such as subsetting and reprojection for example).
-The full specification can be downloaded from the `OGC web site <https://portal.opengeospatial.org/files/42722>`_.
+The full specification can be downloaded from the `OGC website <https://portal.opengeospatial.org/files/42722>`_.

 In the WCS 2.0 EO data model we not only have coverages, but also stitched mosaics (sets of coverages making up a mosaic of images, all granules having the same time and elevation) and dataset series, groups of coverages having different times and/or other attributes (elevation, custom dimensions).
 A dataset series is exposed in the capabilities document (inside the extension section) and its internal structure can be retrieved calling the new DescribeEOCoverageSet call.
 At the time of writing the EO extension adds support for dataset series, but does not provide direct support for stitched mosaic description.